 The ore was removed through conventional underground mining, a practice that allowed uranium to seep into the land and water in the surrounding area.
-The people who worked in and around the mines were exposed to uranium,

 While the tribe is looking for additional funding to clean up the mines and conduct studies on how uranium affects the people's heath, the money to be approved this week will be used to pay for labor, materials, construction, and design, according to Navajo Nation Council Delegate Elmer Begay.

 Several delegates expressed concerns about how funds would be dispersed and used, and also why it had taken so long for the grant to come before the committee and the council.